microcks/microcks.io/content/documentation/guides/aws-sqs-sns-support.md

 * **Timeout**: Keep the default of 10 seconds,
 * **Secret**: This is where you'll select the **aws-qa-sqsreader** you previously created.

+> And for SNS?
+Well it's basically exactly the same thing with a slight variation in test endpoint syntax.
+You will have to put there something like `sns://eu-west-3/user-signups` where `user-signups` is the name of the SNS Topic your application is using.

 Launch the test and quickly switch to the AWS console to send a bunch of messages.
 Wait for some seconds and you should get access to the test results as illustrated below:

 ![AWS SQS/SNS Test success](/images/guides/aws-sqs-sns-test-success.png)